“There’s no one in our business who writes as well as Judith Hannah Weiss for publications as diverse as Allure and The New Yorker…”

 A freelance career in media is fairly long if it lasts a heartbeat.
 I mean a week.
 Beyond probability, mine lasted thirty years.
 It had to.
 I was a single mom—making headlines and deadlines all over the world.

 One moment, I was writing so Martha would sound like Martha, Oprah would sound like Oprah, Elmo like Elmo, Elle like Elle, Rolling Stone like Rolling Stone and History like History.
-The next moment, that was history and I was giving all I had to place pegs in a board.
+The next moment, that was history, and I was using every neuron to place pegs in a board.

 I got a new life with a mind of its own and never got another paycheck, never did another job.
-I refunded the advance.
-My last career move was writing a fat five-figure check to a broadcast behemoth known across the globe.
+My last career move was refunding a fat five-figure advance to a broadcast behemoth known across the globe.

 I moved—or rather, was moved—to a rambling farmhouse overrun with tangled brush.
 It is called Avalon, which means Paradise.
 It’s not.
-It’s nine hours south of my life and my child.
+It was nine hours south of my life and my child.
 No trace of the move remains in my mind.